Density of Ch\^atelet surfaces failing the Hasse principle

-A hypersurface of degree $d$ in $\PP^n$ has $N=\binom{d+n}{d}$ possible coefficients.
-Poonen and Voloch use affine space $\AA^N$ to parameterise these hypersurfaces, associating to each vector in $\ZZ^N$ a hypersurface $V$ defined over $\QQ$.
+A form of degree $d$ in $n+1$ variables has $N=\binom{d+n}{d}$ possible coefficients.
+Poonen and Voloch use affine space $\AA^N$ to parameterise hypersurfaces $V\subset \PP^n$ of degree $d$, associating to each vector in $\ZZ^N$ a hypersurface $V$ defined over $\QQ$.
 One disadvantage of this approach is that two different vectors may produce the same $V$.
-In our work we will handle this issue by identifying a parameter space for the Ch\^atelet surfaces $X_{a,b,c,d}$ in \eqref{eq:surface}.
+In our work it will be convenient to identify certain obvious choices of coefficients $(a,b,c,d)$ which lead to the same Ch\^atelet surface $X_{a,b,c,d}$ in \eqref{eq:surface}.

-Consider the open set of $(a,b,c,d)\in \AA^4$ for which \eqref{eq:stipulate} holds.
-It will be convenient to work with the affine equation